 Our Vision For Reconciliation

-Anglicare Victoria respects Aboriginal and Torres Strait Islander history and diversity and recognises the impact of past and current injustices.
+Anglicare Victoria respects Aboriginal and Torres Strait Islander history and diversity and recognizes the impact of past and current injustices.

 We value, celebrate and learn from Aboriginal and Torres Strait Islander cultures and traditions and we listen with humility.
 We work collaboratively to improve the daily life of Aboriginal and Torres Strait Islander children, families and communities, in pursuit of justice and equality.